TRNEEDANAME/NDC-2023/README.md

 - Package the app using 7 zip or the command line
 - Voilà !
 A new .exe / .html file is now ready !

+### Alternative
+- Go in [Releases](https://github.com/TRNEEDANAME/NDC-2023/releases/) and grab the latest .7zip file, unzip it, inside you have the .exe / .html and the README.md file

 ## FAQ

 ### What are the controls ?